Special Program Admissions Requirements

 Instructions for applying to Theatre:

-Apply to Kean University www.kean.edu.
-New Jersey Residents should contact the Theatre Conservatory at 908-737-4420 or firstname.lastname@example.org to arrange an appointment for an audition OR a portfolio review.
-All theatre degree programs require one or the other.
+Apply to Kean University at http://apply.kean.edu.
+Upon having your application completed and reviewed by Admissions, you will receive an invitation to schedule an audition.
+All theatre degree programs require either an audition or a portfolio review.
 Out of state applicants will be directed to Slide Room for an audition or portfolio upload.
 See below for more information.

 AUDITION and PORTFOLIO requirements: